 1 Clean Code

 for_each modules.
-In August 2020, with the release of Terraform 0.13, HashiCorp finally introduced the ability to loop over modules with a single module call.
+It wasn't until August 2020 that HashiCorp introduced the capability to loop over modules with a single module call.

-Once you have accepted the quirks and features, you can utilize a bunch of best practices to organize your code and use it better.
-Even though Terraform isn't strictly a programming language, similar rules of writing code apply to Terraform as well.
+Once you understand and accept these quirks and features, you can leverage various best practices to organize your code and optimize its use.
+Although Terraform is not strictly a programming language, many of the same principles of writing code apply to Terraform as well.

-But before we talk about Terraform code, let's have a quick look at coding or programming in general.
+Before we dive into Terraform code, let's take a quick look at coding or programming in general.